gravcmspro/gravcmspro_pages/04.shortcodes/01.basic/02.icon/basic.md

 menu: Icon
 date: '03/30/2017 6:00am'
 metadata:
-  description: This component renders an icon and supports serveral providers out of the box: Google, Fontawesome and MDI icons
+  description: This shortcode renders an icon and supports serveral providers out of the box: Google, Fontawesome and MDI icons
   author: Grav CMS Pro

 dictionaries: